 a) Know your audience/pain points

 If you’re developing a product (or if you ARE the product), the first rule is knowing there is a need.
 When I was launching my freelance digital marketing services, I asked questions like: Do brands need social media strategy?
 Are there customers out there who will pay for it?
 Who are my customers?
 What matters to them?
 Consider your product and how it adds value to people’s lives.

 So you think your dream clients will just find your content and want to hire you?
 I wish.
 Pitch yourself to organizations that could use your services (and you know which ones do through research!) or offer to write guest thought pieces for a blog.
 Contact podcast hosts in your area, offering to be a guest.
 Google the conferences in your niche, and reach out to the hosts with your information.
 When you find a brand or person you’d like to work with (that’s going to pay you!), pitch them and pitch them hard.

 c) Leverage your community

 Remember that community you built?
 Now it’s time to leverage it.
 When you’re gearing up for a launch, ask your community to share it with their friends.
 Recommend they join your email list.
 Retweet their content and they’ll do the same with yours.
 My incredible community of fellow female entrepreneurs and bloggers have supported me through every pitfall and success (and they’ve made me better.)

 Cultivating a personal brand definitely isn’t without its hard work or challenges, but putting in the heavy lifting in the beginning can lead to speaking opportunities, your next client and/or mad cash.
 Go conquer!

 Tori Dunlap is an award-winning digital marketer and entrepreneur.
-Founder of victori media, helping millennials live life victoriously.
+Founder of Her First $100K, helping millennials live life victoriously.
 Obsessed with finding cheap flights, reading a good book in the bathtub, and you.
 Follow her on Instagram here.